Open source software release tracking (Mirror - Submitting goes to main site).

 0 recent pageviews (/)

 WackoWiki is a light and easy to install multilingual Wiki-engine.
 Supports WYTIWYG-editing, page rights (ACLs), design themes (skins), file upload, email notification and much more.
-Compatible with PHP5 and MySQL.
+Compatible with PHP7 and MariaDB / MySQL.

 Fossil is a distributed version control system, quite robust and easy to use.
 It manages local and remote repositories, user permissions, has a built-in wiki, bugtracker, release blog and an extendable web interface.
 It's github-in-a-box as all features are packed into a stand-alone executable which also doubles as server.
 Internally the database utilizes SQLite and allows extending that or its user interface through TCL or the builtin TH1 scripting language.
 An optional JSON API permits further